 (3) The Commissioner may make arrangements with the relevant authorities for the identification and delivery of sealed envelopes sent by the Commissioner to persons detained in custody.

-(4) In subsection (3) the relevant authorities means the Commissioner of Police, the chief executive officer of the department principally assisting the Minister administering the Prisons Act 1981 with the administration of that Act, the CEO as defined in the Court Security and Custodial Services Act 1999, the CEO as defined in the Declared Places (Mentally Impaired Accused) Act 2015 section 3, the Director, Psychiatric Services 4 appointed under section 6(1)(d) of the Health Legislation Administration Act 1984 and the chief executive officer within the meaning of the Young Offenders Act 1994.
+(4) In subsection (3) the relevant authorities means the Commissioner of Police, the chief executive officer of the department principally assisting the Minister administering the Prisons Act 1981 with the administration of that Act, the CEO as defined in the Court Security and Custodial Services Act 1999, the CEO as defined in the Declared Places (Mentally Impaired Accused) Act 2015 section 3, the CEO as defined in the Health Legislation Administration Act 1984 section 3 and the chief executive officer within the meaning of the Young Offenders Act 1994.

 (5) Subsections (1) and (2) —